nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 - Pros: Clearer instruction and prevents error from user.
 - Cons: User will have to be more familiar with more commands.

-### Add/delete Task feature
+### Task feature
-The add/delete `Task` feature allows users to create and remove tasks.
+The Task feature allows users to create, edit and remove tasks.
+Each `Task` has non-optional title and description fields.
+Currently, there are 3 types of `Tasks` - `ToDo`, `Deadline` and `Assignment`, which differ based on their input fields.
+Task information is stored in a different file from student information as they are two separate (and unrelated) data types.
 This feature uses the following commands:
-* `task` t/TITLE d/DESCRIPTION
-* `remove-task` INDEX

-which invokes the `TaskCommand` and the `RemoveTaskCommand` respectively.
+* `TaskCommand` - Adds a task to the task list.
+* `EditTaskCommand` - Edits an existing task in the task list.
+* `RemoveTaskCommand` - Removes the task from the task list.

 These commands when executed will use methods exposed by the `Model` and `TaskBookStorage` interface and perform the related operations.

-#### About Task
+**Add Task command**

-Each `Task` has non-optional title and description fields.
-Future iterations may introduce new types of `Task`, including `Deadline` and `Assignment`.
-Currently, task information is stored in a different file from student information as they are two separate (and unrelated) data types.
+Implementation:

 The following is a more detailed explanation on how the `TaskCommand` works.
-1. If the title or description fields are missing or invalid, a 'ParserException' will be thrown and the new `Task` will not be added.
+1. If the title or description fields are missing or invalid, a `ParserException` will be thrown and the new `Task` will not be added.
+2. If the deadline or student list fields are present and invalid, a `ParserException` will be thrown and the new `Task` will not be added.
-2. After the successful parsing of user input into `TaskCommandParser`, the `TaskCommand` object is created.
+3. After the successful parsing of user input into `TaskCommandParser`, the `TaskCommand` object is created with a `Task` object.

+   - If only title and description fields are present, `ToDo` Task object is created.
+   - If deadline field is also present, `Deadline` Task object is created.
+   - If student list field is also present, `Assignment` Task object is created.

-3. Following which, `TaskCommand#execute(Model model)` method is called which eventually calls the `TaskList#add(Task toAdd)` method, adding the new `Task` object to the internal list.
+4. Following which, `TaskCommand#execute(Model model)` method is called which eventually calls the `TaskList#add(Task toAdd)` method, adding the new `Task` object to the internal list.
-4. Next, the `TaskBookStorage#saveTaskBook(ReadOnlyTaskBook taskBook)` method is called, which serializes each `Task` in the updated `TaskBook` and writes them to the `taskbook.json` file at the predefined relative path.
+5. Next, the `TaskBookStorage#saveTaskBook(ReadOnlyTaskBook taskBook)` method is called, which serializes each `Task` in the updated `TaskBook` and writes them to the `taskbook.json` file at the predefined relative path.
-5. Lastly, if the `TaskBook` has been saved without problems, a new `CommandResult` will be returned with the success message.
+6. Lastly, if the `TaskBook` has been saved without problems, a new `CommandResult` will be returned with the success message.

 ![AddTaskSequenceDiagram](images/AddTaskSequenceDiagram.png)